en-GB/3-manifold/README.md

 i made this around 2016

-to run this simply execute 3_less_release.c
+to run this, execute 3_less_release.c

 if your not using windows you probably have to change the compiler flags at the top